Master of Science in Nursing – Nurse Educator

 The focus of this course for advanced practice nursing students is to expand theoretical and evidence-based knowledge and promote synthesis of pharmacotherapeutic concepts across the lifespan.
 The application of knowledge of pharmacological principles to prevent and/or treat specific conditions will be emphasized from a systems approach.
 Iatrogenic problems caused by the pharmacologic agents will be explored.
 Drug classifications, cost-effective drug therapy, management and monitoring of therapy including over the counter and herbal preparations and educating/counseling strategies will be included.
 Ethical, legal, cultural considerations and safety standards of pharmacotherapeutics will be discussed in relationship to the advanced practice nursing role.
 Legalities and regulations around prescription-writing privileges will be addressed, including standardized procedures and furnishing numbers.
 The course is also designed to meet the California BRN pharmacology course requirements for the NP to furnish drugs or devices pursuant to the business and professions code, Section 2836.1.

-The 135 hours of precepted clinical practice time required affords the student clinical decision-making opportunities in the specialist clinical nurse educator role through the application of theoretical concepts and strategies for a diverse patient population in a variety of clinical settings.
-The specialist clinical role for the nurse educator will be analyzed and applied in collaboration with a master’s or doctoral prepared nurse preceptor with experience in the clinical specialty.
-Evidence-based strategies will be developed into a comprehensive learning plan to engage learners in active learning and implemented to meet mutually determined outcomes.
-Clinical evaluations will be performed using evaluation rubrics.
-Project Concert will be used to track students’ clinical experiences. *Nurse educator graduate students licensed and practicing in the state of Tennessee need to choose a teaching preceptor in a clinical specialty area.
-Others may choose an academic or clinical specialty setting.
+A total of 100 hours of clinical practice time is required in the teaching residency which affords the student decision-making opportunities in the specialist nurse educator role through the application of adult educational theories, evidence-based educational concepts and active teaching strategies for learners in a healthcare or academic setting.
+The specialist nurse educator role will be analyzed and applied in collaboration with a master’s or doctoral prepared nurse preceptor with experience teaching students or staff or patients in an academic or other healthcare specialty clinical setting.
+Evidence-based educational strategies will be developed into a comprehensive teaching-learning plan to engage learners in active learning, implemented, and learning outcomes evaluated.
+Clinical teaching residency evaluations will be performed by preceptors using evaluation rubrics and outcomes evaluated by course faculty.
+Clinical residency hours and activities will be entered online by students weekly into Project Concert, monitored and evaluated weekly by course faculty.